ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ## Application structure

 Nothing warms the heart of a developer like a good "Hello world!".
 But you probably agree that what you created is not the most useful application and it is time to change that.
-In the next sections, you will create some React components and CKEditor 5 classes to bring some real logic to the application.
+In the following sections, you will create several React components and CKEditor 5 classes to bring some real logic to the application.

-To keep some order in the project, you will put [CKEditor classes](#ckeditor-classes) in the `/ckeditor` directory and [React components](#react-components) in the `/react` directory.
-[Images and CSS styles](#styles-and-assets) will land in the `/assets` directory.
+To keep some order in the project, put [CKEditor classes](#ckeditor-classes) in the `/ckeditor` directory and [React components](#react-components) in the `/react` directory.
+[Images and CSS styles](#styles-and-assets) should land in the `/assets` directory.
 By the time you are finished with this tutorial, the structure of the project should look as follows:

 ```bash
 ├── app.js